 Additionally, HubSpot presents your NPS results right in the survey tool, making it easy to analyze not just your overall score, but also your response rate without having to build a custom report.

-How to Get Started with Net Promoter Score (NPS) in HubSpot
+How to Get Started with NPS in HubSpot

 NPS surveys are located in the HubSpot Service Hub under “feedback surveys.”
 HubSpot allows you to create multiple types of customer feedback surveys, depending on what kind of information you’re looking for.

 Who you send your NPS survey to will impact the insight you’re able to gain from your score.

 In theory, you’d want to send the survey to all of your customers.
 But for B2B, your customers are companies, not people.
 There might be contacts at those companies who you haven’t directly worked with, in which case their NPS feedback wouldn’t be applicable.
 Additionally, you don’t want to send the survey to brand new customers because they haven’t had enough experience with your company yet.

 Set up the survey to include criteria just like you would for any other list or workflow.

 HubSpot allows you to either send the survey to every contact with a “became a customer” date of more than 30 days ago or create your own custom criteria.

 If you keep your contact database well-maintained, and you know everyone marked “customer” is someone you’d want to measure the loyalty of, the default recipients might work for you.
 If not, you can add criteria based on company property, contact property, deal property, ticket property and email address.
 Those properties aren’t just limited to defaults.
 You can set criteria based on any of the custom properties you’ve created in the HubSpot CRM as well.